ManfredRichthofen/Movies-Wiki/docs/jellyfin/request-titles.md

 ---
-sidebar_label: 'Requesting content'
+sidebar_label: Request movies & shows
-sidebar_position: 3
+sidebar_position: 4
-title: 'Requesting Movies & TV Shows'
+title: Request movies & TV shows
 description: How to search for and request new movies and series with Seerr on Jellyfin.
 tags:
   - Jellyfin